 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

 The impact of COVID-19 has shown us just how critical collaboration has become for teacher efficacy.
-After safety, one of the biggest concerns during COVID was how to ensure our collaborative teams could still meet and WIN/Flex Time continue.
+After safety, one of the biggest concerns during COVID was how to ensure our collaborative teams could still meet and WIN/Flex Time continues.
 The culture shift from the original “we have to meet” to “I don’t know how I would teach without my team” was obvious.
-Teams continued to meet as collaborative teams last spring during immediate school shutdown.

 Achievement Data Files